gradle/gradle/design-docs/managed-component-model.md

 One approach is to use annotations to declare the roles of various strongly typed properties of a buildable thing, and use this to infer the inputs of a buildable thing.

-# Feature 9: Build logic defines tasks that run executable things
+# Feature: Build logic defines tasks that run executable things

 This feature generalizes the infrastructure through which build logic defines the executable things and how they are to be executed.